 I’ve been writing an end-of-year post summarising what I’ve gotten up to and any reflections since at least 2014, shortly after I started blogging.
 I really enjoy having a little reminisce, and having the posts to look back at, so am doing the same this year despite it being February already!

 My first two knitting projects in 2025 used yarn I received for Christmas 2024; a pair of Pine Wood Socks, with yarn gifted by Phil, and an Antanilla Cardigan, with yarn from my mom and dad.
-In the run up to Christmas, I knit a batch of baubles, for our tree and as gifts.
-I’ve knit baubles previously and not been happy with the size, but these turned our just right.
+In the run up to Christmas, I knit a batch of baubles, for our tree and as gifts; I’ve knit baubles previously and not been happy with the size, but these turned our just right.
 After seeing the pattern release announced in November, I immediately cast on a Swan Bonnet, and over the Christmas break I finally finished a Moomin Sweater which I first started five years ago.

 Phil and I travelled to Hamburg via ship in January, and I’ve been enjoying wearing the merchandise I bought from the club shop of anti-fascist football club St Pauli all year.
-In the Spring we visited Hong Kong and Taiwan, and I really enjoyed immersing myself in Taiwanese film and literature before our first visit there.
+In the Spring we visited Hong Kong and Taiwan, and I thoroughly enjoyed immersing myself in Taiwanese film and literature before our first visit there.
 Finally, in the Summer, we visited Jersey for the second time and spent a week exploring the island via bus and petit train.

 We were really lucky to get tickets to the final Black Sabbath gig here in Brum, saw Cyndi Lauper on her farewell tour, Pulp for the first time since I was in sixth-form, and our perennial favourites: Big Special, Sparks, and Tom Robinson.
 We also spent a weekend in London to attend a Billy-Bragg fronted solidarity gig for Palestine.

 I spent more time gaming this year, particularly on Zelda Echoes of Wisdom and Tears of the Kingdom, and Yakuza Kiwami, and restarted reading Edge gaming magazine each month.
 I read lots of contemporary horror in 2025, with Grady Hendrix novels and Whisper by Chang Yu-Ko particular favourites.
-I also re-read Treasure Island, a childhood favourite, and still loved it.
-On the theme of nostalgia, I bought a couple of Tamagotchi and enjoyed trying to keep them alive, although in my experience they are either too hard (the re-released original), or too easy (the more recent models).
-I continued to enjoy being a member of Birmingham Guild of Weavers, Spinners and Dyers, and of Brummie Yarn Social, and also enjoyed attending activities organised by local feminist group Bitches for a Better World.
+I started reading Left Cultures magazine, and carried on enjoying Tribune.
+I re-read Treasure Island, a childhood favourite, for the first time in many years and still loved it.
+On the theme of nostalgia, I bought a couple of Tamagotchi and enjoyed trying to keep them alive, although I find they are either too hard (the re-released original), or too easy (the more recent models).
+In terms of locaI community, Birmingham Guild of Weavers, Spinners and Dyers and Brummie Yarn Social continued to be some of my favourite people to spend time with, and I also enjoyed attending activities organised by local feminist group Bitches for a Better World.